Add an RDP Server With Certificate Auth

 To add a new RDP certificate-based server as a StrongDM resource, follow these steps.

-- In the Admin UI, go to Infrastructure > Servers.
+- In the Admin UI, go to Resources > Servers.

 - Click Add server.